WSchindler/github-example/README.md

 GitHub Example
 ==============

 This is a simple example repository that will be used to show how to get started with GitHub.
+It is referenced from the very useful O'Reilly book "Introducing GitHub".

 How to Contribute
 =================